Deputy Commander for Seniors/Chaplain Corps CDI/Crisis Intervention - Army Veteran Military Police/Special Operations

 Attend (3) Meetings as a Civil Air Patrol cadet candidate or (1) meeting as a candidate senior member.

-Fill out and mail-in your application to join Civil Air Patrol, including your paid dues ($47 juniors & $69 seniors).
+Fill out your application online or mail-in your application to join Civil Air Patrol, including your paid dues ($47 juniors & $69 seniors).

-Get your Civil Air Patrol uniform and you'll be placed on our active roster and begin serving our great nation as a member of Civil Air Patrol.
+Get your Civil Air Patrol uniform and you'll be placed on the active roster and begin serving our great nation as a member of Civil Air Patrol.

 Do you have questions that were not answered on this website?
-If so, we invite you to use the contact form below to get in touch with Civil Air Patrol.
+If so, we invite you to use the contact form below to get in touch with Civil Air Patrol SER FL 301.